How to Become a Teacher

-Most of us have a favorite teacher from our childhoods; maybe it was the teacher who taught you how to read, or the one who taught you how to value diversity, or even the one who taught you how to play kickball.
+Most of us have a favorite teacher from our childhoods; maybe it was the teacher who taught you how to read or the one who taught you how to value diversity, or even the one who taught you how to play kickball.
 Perhaps that teacher is your inspiration for wanting to become a teacher yourself.
-If you’re ready to learn about the steps for becoming the teacher you aspire to be, check out this How to Become a Teacher guide!
+If you’re asking yourself what degree do you need to be a teacher and are ready to learn about the steps for becoming the teacher you aspire to be, check out this How to Become a Teacher guide!

 Pennsylvania requires aspiring teachers to pass state-required examinations that assess general knowledge and basic skills, along with professional knowledge and specific subject area knowledge.

 At GMercyU, all first-year students who want to become a teacher begin in the Education Studies program where you’ll complete your first 45 credits.
 Once you’ve completed at least 45 credits with a cumulative GPA of at least 3.0, you’ll need to demonstrate a core competence in math, reading, and writing as required by the Pennsylvania Department of Education.

 There are a couple of different ways to demonstrate your core competence:

 - You can take the PAPA exam, which is offered through Pearson

 - You can take the Core Academic Skills exam, which is offered through ETS

 - However, depending on your ACT or SAT scores from high school, you might not need to take any or all of these exams

 - A score of 500 in any of the sections on the SAT (math, reading or writing) will exempt you from the corresponding basic skills exam